NathanVillanueva/github-slideshow/_posts/0000-01-02-NathanVillanueva.md

+---
 Layout: Slide
-Title: Welcome to the second Slide
+Title: "Welcome to the second slide"
-Your text
-Use this option to exit
+---
 Making an edit
+Use the left arrow to go back!